DavidLeeR/nss_with_nspr/README.md

 # nss_with_nspr

-# *To build signtool alone, checkout the "clean" branch of this repo and follow the ReadMe instructions
+# *To build signtool alone, checkout the "sign_tool" branch of this repo and follow the ReadMe instructions

 *******************************************************************************************************